nuxeo-cps/products--CPSCourrier/README.txt

 CPS Courrier is an extension profile for the CPSDefault base profiles that brings the following:

-  - new document types: "Mailbox Group", "Mailbox" and "In"/"Outgoing mail
+  - new document types: "Mailbox Group", "Mailbox", "In"/"Outgoing mail and Dashboards
-  - new portlets to manage mailboxes
-  - new (stack-based) workflow chains
+  - new (stack-based) workflow chains for the mail documents.
+This WF chains are set available in the root of Mailboxes.
+  - a new powerful Tabular Widget to display the result of queries as configurable tables that are built from a layout of atomic widgets (one for each column).

+CPSCourrier uses a CPSRelation graph to store the relations between incoming and ougoing mail documents (replies).
+By default this uses the IOBTree (ZODB) storage but it can be setup to store the relation in some RDF graph in MySQL database.